plforacle/heatwave-for-developers-hol/introduction/introduction.md

 ### Objectives

-In this lab, you will be guided through the following steps:
+In this HOL Workshop, you will use OCI and HeatWave Services to help Fictitious Corp Eureka improve its Customer Satisfaction by completing the following labs in a Development Environment:

-- Create MySQL Database for HeatWave DB System with Compartment and VCN
+1. Create a MySQL HeatWave Database System
+2. Create a Bastion and Linux Apache MySQL PHP (LAMP) Server
-- Add HeatWave cluster to DB System
+3. Add a HeatWave Cluster to the Database System
-- Connect to MySQL HeatWave DB
+4. Upload CSV and Parquet files data into an OCI Object Storage Bucket
+5. Load MySQL Database data into the HeatWave Cluster and Run Query comparisons
-- Load data from OCI Object Store
+6. Automatically Load CSV format data directly from OCI Object Store to Lakehouse
-- Run queries
-- Load additional data
+7. Manually Load Parquet format data directly from the Object Store
+8. Analyze Lakehouse  data from the Orders, Stores, Delivery\_orders, and Delivery\_vendors tables to identify new features for the e-commerce application
-- Develop LAMP Applications with HeatWave and Lakehouse
+9. Create and Run MySQL HeatWave and Lakehouse Applications on LAMP Server.
-- Build APEX application with HeatWave
+10. Review how  Customer Satisfaction is achieved with the New "Select Delivery Location" feature in the e-commerce application "Purchase Page ".
+11. Create an Oracle Analytics Cloud instance and Build a real-time dashboard
+12. Develop MySQL HeatWave Low Code Application with Oracle APEX
+13. Stop OCI Services

 ### Prerequisites